Jasonyeoww/IST3134_22057251/README.md

-# 🛫 US Airline On-Time Performance using Hadoop MapReduce
+# 🛫 US Airline On-Time Performance: A Comparison of Hadoop MapReduce and Spark Approaches

-This project ranks U.S. domestic airlines based on their on-time departure performance using historical flight data (2022).
-The analysis was performed using Hadoop Streaming on AWS, applying a MapReduce pipeline to process millions of flight records.
+This project analyzes and ranks U.S. domestic airlines based on their on-time departure performance using historical flight data from 2022.
+The analysis is conducted using two approaches: a Hadoop MapReduce pipeline (via Hadoop Streaming on AWS EC2) and a non-MapReduce method using Apache Spark.
+The goal is to compare both methods in terms of implementation and output while processing millions of flight records.

 ---